-The Revolving Account for the Prevention and Treatment of Problem Gambling (referred to as the "Problem Gambling Fund") was created by Senate Bill 357 during the 2005 Legislative Session and codified in NRS 458A.
-During the 2023 legislative session, \$2.2 million was allocated annually from State General Funds into this budget account for state fiscal years 2024 & 2025.
+The Revolving Account for the Prevention and Treatment of Problem Gambling (referred to as the "Problem Gambling Fund") was created by Senate Bill 357 of the 2005 Legislative Session and codified in NRS 458A.
+The 2021 legislature allocated \$2.1 million annually in General Funds into this budget account for state fiscal years 2022 & 2023.